SeveFP/Reeder/README.md

 Currently, it uses Prosody's `mod_pubsub_feeds` but in future updates, Reeder will also allow the user to add their own personal feeds.
 Support for sharing articles with XMPP contacts/groups, desktop notifications is included.
-Also, there's a small PWA support.
+Also, there's some PWA support.

 ### Rationale